intercity/chef-repo/cookbooks/nginx/README.md

 * `node['nginx']['group]` - Group for Nginx.
 * `node['nginx']['binary']` - Path to the Nginx binary.
 * `node['nginx']['init_style']` - How to run Nginx as a service when using `nginx::source`.
-Values can be "runit", "init" or "bluepill".
+Values can be "runit", "upstart", "init" or "bluepill".
 When using runit or bluepill, those recipes will be included as well and are dependencies of this cookbook.
-Not used in the `nginx` recipe because the package manager's init script style for the platform is assumed.
+Recipes are not included for upstart, it is assumed that upstart is built into the platform you are using (ubuntu or el6).
+This attribute is not used in the `nginx` recipe because the package manager's init script style for the platform is assumed.
+Upstart is never set as a default as this represents a change in behavior, if you are running ubuntu or el6 and want to use upstart, please set this attribute in a role or similar.
+* `node['nginx']['upstart']['foreground']` - Set this to true if you
+  want upstart to run nginx in the foreground, set to false if you want upstart to detach and track the process via pid.
+* `node['nginx']['upstart']['runlevels']` - String of runlevels in the
+  format '2345' which determines which runlevels nginx will start at when entering and stop at when leaving.
+* `node['nginx']['upstart']['respawn_limit']` - Respawn limit in upstart
+  stanza format, count followed by space followed by interval in seconds.
 * `node['nginx']['pid']` - Location of the PID file.
 * `node['nginx']['keepalive']` - Whether to use `keepalive_timeout`,
   any value besides "on" will leave that option out of the config.